PureWater100/world_development_explorer/wdx_analysis.md

 ### The higher the index, the higher this degree.

 ### Adjusted net national income per capita (annual % growth)
-### The country's adjusted net natioanl income per citizen is taken as a percentage of growth per year.
+### The country's adjusted net national income per citizen is taken as a percentage of growth per year.

 ### Some questions to consider:
 ### Is there a relationship between the three indicators of these four countries?
 If so, then what kind of relationship is there?